informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### reference.display : <code>Object</code>
 An object which contains row display properties for this reference.
-It is determined based on the `table-display` annotation.
+It is determined based on the `table-display`, `display`, and 'chaise-config' annotations.
 It has the following properties:

   - `rowOrder`: `[{ column: '`_column object_`', descending:` {`true` | `false` } `}`...`]` or `undefined`,
   - `type`: {`'table'` | `'markdown'` | `'module'`} (default: `'table'`)
+  - `showFaceting`: A boolean indicating whether we should show the faceting feature or not.
+  - `maxFacetDepth`: A number indicating the facet depth.
+  - `facetPanelOpen`: Whether the facet panel should be opened by default or not.

 If type is `'markdown'`, the object will also these additional
 properties: